William Coventry, 5th Earl of Coventry: Later life and legacy

 Lord Coventry married Elizabeth Allen, daughter of John Allen of Westminster, in 1720.
 He became High Steward of Bridport in 1727.

 Lady Coventry died in 1738.
 He survived her by thirteen years and died in March 1751.
 He had three sons and as his eldest son Thomas Henry Coventry, Viscount Deerhurst, predeceased him he was succeeded by his second son George, who extensively redeveloped Croome Court.
 His third son was John Bulkeley Coventry, who succeeded George as MP for Worcestershire.

+His daughter married George Richards who was Member of Parliament for Bridport from 1741 to 1746.